WJXT: Subchannels

-The station's digital signal is multiplexed:

 Analog-to-digital conversion

 On June 12, 2009, at 8:55 a.m. (during its broadcast of the weekday morning newscast The Morning Show), WJXT terminated its analog signal, on VHF channel 4, as part of the federally mandated transition from analog to digital television.
-The station's digital signal remained on its pre-transition UHF channel 42.
-Through the use of PSIP, digital television receivers display WJXT's virtual channel as 4.
+The station's digital signal remained on its pre-transition UHF channel 42, using virtual channel 4.

 WJXT anchor/reporter Melanie Lawson reported live from WJXT's Killarney Shores transmitter site as a veteran station technician pushed the "plate off" button in the building at the base of the transmitter.
 The WJXT analog signal had transmitted from that site for over two decades following a failure on the original transmitter tower at the station's 4 Broadcast Place studios.
 The station's digital transmitter also broadcasts from the same site, alongside the digital transmitters of NBC affiliate WTLV and ABC affiliate WJXX.
 Several monitors at WJXT's South Bank studios were reported by on-camera talent to have gone out upon the digital switchover.

+ATSC 3.0 lighthouse service

+On December 10, 2024, WJXT converted from an ATSC 1.0 signal to ATSC 3.0 (NextGen TV) broadcasting.
+The station's ATSC 1.0 subchannels were moved to other broadcasters for simulcasting, while WJXT became the "lighthouse" host for the ATSC 3.0 transmission of WJXT, WCWJ, and WJCT.